weymann/smartmeter-gas/README.md

 ### Data / Config Changes

 The kwh and price values of the configuration can be changed with a simple *publish* call e.g. using the [MQTT Explorer](http://mqtt-explorer.com/).
-So if you receiv a new bill adapt the new values and publish them - no software restart necessary.
+So if you receive a new bill adapt the new values and publish them - no software restart necessary.

 It's also possible due to some miscounting or device errors the reported total counter and the *real* measured counter diverges.
-From time to time please check manually the counter.
+From time to time check the counter manually.
 If the number from this smartmeter doesn't match simply publish the correct counter value - no software restart necessary.

 # Going further